Calvin-CS/SkelScratch/README.md

 # SkelScratch readme

+***Preinstallation notes***

+SkelScratch does not support Internet Explorer.
+Edge has not been tested.

 ***Install instructions***

-SkelScratch currently does not support internet explorer.

 Make sure your Kinect is connected in a USB 3.0 port.